Me!: Synopsis

-He lands on the roof of a building with a unicorn-shaped eave, where Swift is seen sitting at the edge with a pink dress that turns to a waterfall.
+He lands on the roof of a building with a unicorn-shaped eave, where Swift is seen sitting at the edge in a pink dress that turns into a waterfall.
 This is where the Lover sign is spotted.
 Urie then tries and fails to win Swift over with classic and banal items such as a bouquet of flowers and a ring.
 He then awes her by presenting a cat, which Taylor later adopted as her third pet and named Benjamin Button.
 The camera cuts to Urie opening his heart, which is revealed to be a kaleidoscope.
-Swift has revealed on an Instagram livestream that this is a reference to her 2014 song, "Welcome to New York", where she sings "kaleidoscope of loud heartbeats under coats".
+Swift has revealed on an Instagram livestream that this is a reference to her 2014 song "Welcome to New York", where she sings "kaleidoscope of loud heartbeats under coats".
 Urie and Swift then sing on a heart-shaped pinkish-orange stage, joined with a band of angels and go-go dancers wearing 1960s mod style clothing.
 As the bridge plays, Swift and Urie don blue marching band uniforms and dance with a group of dancers in the same attire, but pink.
 The video then cuts to a scene of the duo dancing on a floating window with a psychedelic-esque background.
 The last scene then depicts Swift in a blue attire that melts into what seems to be liquid bubblegum while a running Urie summons the same rain-like pastel liquid around the street.
 The video ends with the duo entering the same apartment building with an umbrella as the bubblegum rain continues on the street in the night.

-In her Netflix documentary Miss Americana, Swift describes the concept of the music video to be related the song's message of individualism and self-empowerment by demonstrating hobbies and characteristics that make herself and Urie unique: emo kids and musical theatre for Urie and cats, gay pride, and cowboy boots for Swift.
+In her Netflix documentary Miss Americana, Swift describes the concept of the music video as having been based on the song's message of individualism and self-empowerment, by demonstrating the hobbies and characteristics that make herself and Urie unique: emo kids and musical theatre for Urie, and cats, gay pride, and cowboy boots for Swift.